 heater the heat stops at once.

-3. Heat radiation does not travel through glass.
+3. Long wavelength heat radiation in the far infra red does not travel through glass.

 Heat radiation is absorbed better by black surfaces than by shiny ones

 this last property by sticking a thin piece of aluminium foil on the back of your hand and

 testing the heat received from the heater.
 If you now paint the foil black (using carbon black

 dissolved in meths) and test the heat again you will find that it feels much hotter than without

 the black although the heater was giving out the same amount of heat radiation in both

 Some surfaces emit heat better than others.
 If

 you heat up a metal plate which has one side black and the other shiny you will find that if